Gerard Manley Hopkins: Isolation

 Hopkins spent the last five years of his life as a classics professor at University College Dublin.
 Hopkins's isolation in 1885 was multiple: a Jesuit distanced from his Anglican family and his homeland, an Englishman teaching in Dublin during a time of political strife, and an unpublished poet striving to reconcile his artistic and religious callings.
 The poem "To seem the stranger" was written in Ireland between 1885 and 1886 and is a poem of isolation and loneliness.

-Influence on others
+Legacy

 Ricks called Hopkins "the most original poet of the Victorian age."
 Hopkins is considered as influential as T. S. Eliot in initiating the modernist movement in poetry.
 His experiments with elliptical phrasing, double meanings and quirky conversational rhythms turned out to be liberating to poets such as W. H. Auden and Dylan Thomas.
 Hopkins also had a direct influence on the Ghanaian poet and novelist Kojo Laing, whose poem "No needle in the sky" has been called an intercultural translation of Hopkins's "The Windhover".
 The American author Ron Hansen held the Gerard Manley Hopkins, SJ, Professorship in English at Santa Clara University; his novel Exiles dramatises Hopkins' composition of The Wreck of the Deutschland.

+British composer Mary Plumstead used Hopkins’ text in her song “Pied Beauty.”

 The Gerard Manley Hopkins Building in University College Dublin is named after him.

+Hopkins's relationship with Dolben was explored in the 2017 novel The Hopkins Conundrum.